kevinkarnani/Decisions-Of-The-Damned/README.md

 Download the latest Community Version of Visual Studio at the following link:
 `https://visualstudio.microsoft.com/downloads/`

-Choose the .NETCore package as well as anything relative to C# (only 3-4 packages total)
+Choose the .NETCore package as well as anything relative to C# (only 3-4 packages total).

 Download the GitLab extension through the following steps:
 * 1) Go to the Extension tab at the top